 Outstanding invoices are one of the biggest hurdles small business owners can face.
 When managing cash flow or taking on new projects.
-The most common industry affected by slow-paying customers is in the manufacturing space.
-Because retail customers are getting the products and services in advance and will pay the manufacture later.
+The most common industry affected by slow-paying customers is the manufacturing space.
+Because retail customers are getting the products and services in advance and will pay the manufacturer later.
 Retail customers internally delay their payments for 30/60/90 days to control their own cash flow needs.
 Let us discuss four ways to get Outstanding Invoices funding.

 Never delay your invoices

 The sooner you send your invoices, the quicker you will receive payments from your clients.
 If you have a small business or working as a freelancer, make it your habit.
 Try to complete work earlier than the due date and send invoices when you complete your last milestone.
 This way, your work is fresh in their mind, and it is easier if the client wants to make changes.